FOR INTROVERTS & EMPATHS (& HIGHLY-SENSITIVE PEOPLE)

 Empaths have the innate ability to read and understand people.
 They are compassionate and considerate, and have the ability to “feel” what someone else is experiencing and feeling.

 This light bulb moment came after reading the insightful and thought-provoking book, Quiet: The Power of Introverts in a World That Can’t Stop Talking, by Susan Cain.
-It’s a wonderful read that served as my very own game-changing, Introvert Manifesto!
+It’s a wonderful read that has served as my very own game-changing, Introvert Manifesto.

 It also started me on a path towards encouraging other empathic introverts to embrace their inner sensitive, solitude-seeking selves.
 The world needs our thoughtfulness, sensitivity, creativity and quiet leadership!